What are the benefits?

 continuing the mentoring between camps with ongoing contact from the expert coaches.
 This allows in-country coaches to try new skills, exercises, and programs with their athletes and bounce ideas off an expert coach.

 It is this reinforcement between camps that results in the effective transfer of knowledge so Oceanic coaches continue to implement what they have learnt.
-This was an important consideration when designing the programme, given that previous attempts to train coaches, by other groups in Oceania, didn’t deliver on this.
+This was an important consideration when designing the programme, given that previous attempts to train coaches, by other groups in Oceania, have typically not had adequate time and support built in to facilitate long-term coach development.

 Going to the Games!